microsoft/SLG-Business-Applications/demos/EVVIE/readme.md

 A **Power Apps** (canvas) app used by the user and serves as the interface to collect photos of damage to a vehicle as part of a vehicle inspection.

-The Power App leverages a **custom connector** (API integration) to provide the captured images to a custom API, a .NET-based **Azure Function**.
+The Power App leverages a **custom connector** (API integration) to provide the captured images to a custom API, an ASP.NET-based API web service.

-The Azure Function receives and parses the HTTP API call (images are encoded as a `base64` string) from the Power App, takes these photos, and interfaces with a multimodal LLM in **Azure OpenAI Service**.
+The web service receives and parses the HTTP API call (images are encoded as a `base64` string) from the Power App, takes these photos, and interfaces with a multimodal LLM in **Azure OpenAI Service**.
 The multimodal LLM is instructed to review the photos and classify the damage into three distrinct fields: 1) area of car, 2) severity level (1-5), and 3) general description of the damage.

-The **Power Apps** inspection app receives this response back from the **Azure Function**, presenting the AI-created damage assessment to the user, where the user has the option of *accepting*, *modifying*, or *rejecting* the assessment altogether.
+The **Power Apps** inspection app receives this response back from the **ASP.NET API**, presenting the AI-created damage assessment to the user, where the user has the option of *accepting*, *modifying*, or *rejecting* the assessment altogether.
 After finalizing the assessment, they then submit this assessment for the given vehicle where it is securely stored in **Dataverse**.

 Another **Power Apps** app (model-driven with custom pages) allows for administrators to review this vehicle inspection data.